 - 6 7/8" high with a lip diameter of 3 1/2"

 - As with the wine glasses, stainless steel is easy to clean – we use a small amount of diluted bleach to clean the tea stains every month or so

-- They have double-wall vacuum insulation, so if it’s cold, it stays cold, hot stays hot
+- They have double-wall vacuum insulation, so if it’s cold, it stays cold, and hot stays hot

 - They are very durable at 18/8 stainless steel

 Yeti is known for being a high-quality brand.
-Still, any well-made insulated tumbler is going to be a versatile cup amongst your sailing kitchenware.
+Still, any well-made insulated tumbler will be a versatile cup amongst your sailing kitchenware.

 PRO TIP: You can clean coffee and tea stains on the steel and lid by soaking in water with a little bleach.